TITLE 77: PUBLIC HEALTH

 "Applicant" means a person, as defined in the Act, who applies for a permit or exemption.
 See Section 1130.220 to determine what parties are necessary for an application.

-"Audit" means the most recent formal examination, correction and official endorsement of financial reports by an independent certified public accountant.
+"Audit" means the most recent formal examination, correction, and official endorsement of financial reports by an independent certified public accountant that is in accordance with generally accepted accounting principles.

 "Authorized Representative" means a person who has authority to act on behalf of the legal entity or person that is the applicant or permit holder.
 Authorized representatives are: in the case of a corporation, any of its officers or members of its board of directors; in the case of a limited liability company, any of its managers or members (or the sole manager or member when two or more managers or members do not exist); in the case of a partnership, any of its general partners (or the sole general partner when two or more general partners do not exist); in the case of estates and trusts, any of its beneficiaries (or the sole beneficiary when two or more beneficiaries do not exist); and in the case of a sole proprietor, the individual who is the proprietor.

-"Capital Expenditure Minimum" means the dollar amount or value which would require a permit for capital projects and major medical equipment.
-Capital expenditure minimums are adjusted annually to reflect the increase in construction costs due to inflation per Section 1130.310.
-Current capital expenditure minimums are posted on the HFSRB website (www.hfsrb.illinois.gov) and Appendix A.
+"Capital Expenditure Minimum" shall have the meaning ascribed in Section 3 of the Act.
+Capital expenditure minimums are adjusted annually to reflect the increase in costs due to inflation (see Section 1130.310(a)(1)).
+Current capital expenditure minimums are available at https://hfsrb.illinois.gov/con-program.html.

 "Censure" means a formal and public reprimand issued by HFSRB.